Documentation

 Creating robots files for cross-border stores

-A robots.txt file defines which folders or files a search engine may or may not ignore when crawling a website.
-Considering the effects of this file for a store's SEO, the following step by step explains how to create robots files for cross-border stores.
+A robots.txt file controls which folders or files search engines can crawl on a website.
+Given its impact on store SEO, the following steps explain how to create robots.txt files for cross-border stores.

-The basic structure of a robots.txt file contains the following directives:
+Below is the basic structure of a robots.txt file:

-• Disallow: The paths, relative to the root directory, of the files or folders that the search engine, specified in the User-agent field, must not index to the search results.
+• Disallow: Defines the paths (relative to the root directory) of files or folders that the search engine specified in User-agent must not index.

-You must adjust these directives according to your scenario.
+You must adjust these directives based on your scenario.

-This feature is available for stores using vtex.edition-store@3.x Edition App.
-To check which Edition App is installed on your account, run vtex edition get.
-If it's a different Edition, please open a ticket to the VTEX Support team asking for the installation of the vtex.edition-store@3.x Edition App.
+This feature is available for stores using the vtex.edition-store@3.x Edition app or newer.
+To check which Edition app is installed on your account, run vtex edition get.
+If your store is using an older Edition, open a ticket with VTEX Support requesting the installation of vtex.edition-store@5.x.

 Instructions

-1. Using the command below, clone the store-theme-robots app boilerplate repository.
+1. Use the command below to clone the store-theme-robots app boilerplate repository.

 _10